 Want to know about other keystone species.
 Check out this list of ten keystone species in North America.

 Are Bison Nocturnal or Diurnal?

-Bison are active during the day, making them a diurnal animal.
+Bison are active during the day, making them diurnal animals.
 They have poor eyesight, which would hinder them at night.
 Most animals were initially diurnal.
-Due to fewer predators at night, and with them able to forage for food with less competition at night, more and more animals become nocturnal.
+Due to fewer predators at night, with them able to forage for food with less competition at night, more and more animals become nocturnal.